 The needs of the primitive archer are simple.
-They work with simple hand tools making primitive bows, arrows, stone hunting points, and the like.
+They work with simple hand tools making primitive bows, primitive arrows, stone arrowheads, and the like.

 Although they're often called "Primitive," many bows designed

 centuries ago, perform as well or better than modern bows.

 For the bulk of the folks interested in primitive archery, it's an answer to an internal call.
 Something deep inside that says, "This is the way my ancestors lived and I want to immerse myself in it."
 Let's face it, the more effort you put into something, the higher the return of personal satisfaction as well as pride for a job well done.
 That's why so many people switch from compounds to recurves and longbows in the first place.
 They want more challenge and satisfaction.
 Not only is mastering the primitive arts challenging, it is very rewarding in many respects.
 And don't forget the self-confidence that comes from knowing how to survive with basic tools and knowledge.
 It's easy to see why so many of us pursue primitive archery and other primitive living skills.
 It's natural, where we came from.
 It's in our genes.

 Leading the list in 'must-have' items for those interested in primitive archery and living skills are primitive focus books and primitive focus DVDs.
 There is much to be learned, so it's only natural to turn to any and all available information resources.
 The main "Primitive' categories of interest are: Self-bow building, bow string making, flint knapping, and primitive living & survival skills.
 Let's briefly discuss each category.
 As we do, we'll mention the best selling items in each category.